The strategic layer.

 The brand in one paragraph.

 ātem makes the things closest to your body as considered as everything else you choose.
-We start with men's underwear because it is the most intimate, most neglected essential — and we engineer it the way the rest of a thoughtful man's life is already engineered. €45 a pair, designed in Berlin, made in Portugal, recognizable by a single small red stitch on the back of the waistband.
-Not for everyone.
-For people who notice.
+We started with men's underwear because it is the most intimate, most neglected essential — engineered through seven iterations, designed in Berlin, made in Portugal.
+Recognizable by a single small red stitch on the back of the waistband.

-Mission, vision, belief.
+Mission, vision, belief, wedge.

 Mission